StefanBuzdea/Calculator-in-Romanian/README.md

 To use this calculator program, simply download and install CodeBlocks and add the `graphics.h` library to the project.
 Then, compile and run the program.
 You can enter any combination of written and numeric expressions, and the program will output the result in written form, in Romanian language.

-## Contributions

-Contributions to this project are welcome.
-If you would like to contribute, please fork the project and create a pull request with your proposed changes.

 ## License